 For many people in early sobriety home environments aren’t ideal for supporting the recovery journey.
 Triggers, a lack of support, or instability may undermine attempts to stay sober.
-In these circumstances, an Intensive Outpatient Program may be the ideal solution.
+In these circumstances, our Intensive Outpatient Program may be the ideal solution.
+Ambrosia Treatment Center understands the benefits of intensive outpatient treatment which is why we offer an IOP in West Palm Beach, FL.

 What is an Intensive Outpatient Program (IOP)